 12-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 The first birthday brings a major sleep milestone: the 2-to-1 nap transition.
 This transition typically happens between 12–18 months, and 12 months is right on the early edge.
 Some babies are clearly ready; others still need 2 naps well past their first birthday.
 Learning to read your baby's cues — rather than following a calendar — is key.
+For a complete overview of how this fits into the first year, see our complete baby sleep schedule by age.

-How Much Sleep Does a 12 Months Need?
+How Much Sleep Does a 12-Month-Old Need?

 💡 12 Months Sleep at a Glance